Burhan077/Capstone/README.md

-#  Capstone Project: Attrition Rate Prediction
+#  Capstone Project: Default Rate Prediction

 This repository contains the core components of the project focused on predicting loan defaulters using historical lending data.